knfcz/react-form-validation/readme.md

 import { makeValidator } from '@knfcz/react-form-validation';
 import translate from '../utils/translate'; // <- Some custom translation function

-const options = {
+export default makeValidator({
     getErrorMessage: (errorName, errorMessageParameters) =>
         translate(
             `form.validation.errors.${errorName}`,
             errorMessageParameters,
         ),
-};

-export default makeValidator(options);
+});
 ```

-You can pass a translation function to makeValidator, it will receive the rule name and parameters and should return the corresponding validation error message
+You can pass a translation function to makeValidator, it will receive the rule name and parameters and should return the corresponding validation error message (the one you want to show to your end user)

 ## Usage